roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 packet whenever the master output requests one.
 XXX The input frames are not cloned!
 Unexpected things might happen if a mutable stream (like e.g. rtp) is being tapped!

+This is a locking node.
+Trying to modify the mediagraph while this node is processing a frame will throw an exception.

 Sinks: 1 (active)
 Sources: n (1 passive , n-1 active)